doehm/eyedroppeR/README.md

 4. Run `pal <- eyedropper(n = 5)`.

     4.a. `eyedropper` will read the copied address from the clipboard.
+    Note: This will only work on Windows machines.
+For other OS’ you’ll just need to paste the URL in manually to `img_path` argument.

     4.b.
 If you have a local file or a saved `path` you can reference it directly with `pal <- eyedropper(n = 5, img_path = path)`